 - II.
 At the 3A level, one wildcard berth will be awarded to each of the top three ranked zones. - III.
-If any zone has only one team at the 3A classification, they must be prepared to host a challenge from the fourth ranked zone for their representative spot at provincials.
+If any zone has only one team registered with intent to compete at the 3A classification, they must be prepared to host a challenge from the fourth ranked zone for their representative spot at provincials.
 If required, this challenge shall - a.
-Be issued from Zone Secretary (or designate) to Zone Secretary (or designate) with a cc to the ASAA office no later than 4 pm on the day the final rankings are released.
-If the final rankings are successfully appealed and a new zone becomes the fourth ranked zone, that zone must issue the challenge (if desired) no later than 4 pm on the day the final rankings are posted reflecting the outcome of an appeal - b.
+Be issued from Zone Secretary (or designate) to Zone Secretary (or designate) with a cc to the ASAA office no later than 4 pm on the day the final rankings wildcards are released posted.
+If the final rankings are successfully appealed and a new zone becomes the fourth ranked zone, that zone must issue the challenge (if desired) no later than 4 pm on the day the final rankings wildcards are posted reflecting the outcome of an appeal - b.
 Be played on the Monday following the zone competition.